Magnus-Farstad/IDATT1002-K1---01-2021/Readme.md

 <img src="src/main/resources/Images/Logo_Full_res.png" alt="drawing" width="200"/>

 To-Do is an application that helps you keep track of all your tasks.
 Programmed in Java and compatible with MacOs, Linux, and Windows!
+For full project including, issues, board, wiki etc. check out the project on GitLab: https://gitlab.stud.idi.ntnu.no/eivisha/to-do-list

 # Table of content